angular-schule/website-articles/blog/2024-11-linked-signal/README.md

 ### Use Case with Input Signals

-A common use for a Linked Signal could be components that reset based on an input signal.
+A common use for a Linked Signal is a component that resets based on an input signal.
 For example, a shopping cart component might want to reset the quantity field when the selected product changes.
 While we could achieve the same result with `computed`, we also want to be able to set the quantity based on the user's input.